-As my husband and I were ringing in the New Year in our pajamas and toasting with a glass of champagne, we started discussing what we would like to accomplish or work on in 2020.
+As my husband and I were ringing in the New Year in our pajamas and toasting with a glass of champagne, we started discussing what we would like to accomplish or work on in the new year.
 Both of us agreed that we would like to refocus on our relationship.
 With three young children it is very easy to let your marriage fall by the wayside and we both realized that has happened.

 We’ve become so busy trying to make it through our day-to-day lives that we’ve forgotten about us.